ModByDaylight/Documentation/docs/Development/ModdingGuides/Meshes/StaticMesh.md

     I have the mesh, the material for the car, the base texture of the car, and my material for Jigglypuff and it's texture.
 There should only be one mesh.
 If not, make sure you joined everything together in Blender.

-5. Refer to xref:Development/ModdingGuides/Textures.adoc[Material Instances Guide] for texturing your model.
+5. Refer to [Material Instances Guide](../MaterialInstances) for texturing your model.
 6. Name your mesh the same as the mesh you are replacing.

     ![](https://media.discordapp.net/attachments/797525681608982538/797552959176179752/unknown.png)